Atrioventricular canal defect

 Treatments and drugs

 Surgery is necessary to fix both complete and partial atrioventricular canal defects.
 During the procedure, the hole in the septum is closed using one or two patches.
 The patches remain in the heart permanently, becoming part of the septum as the heart's lining grows over it.
+The surgeon also separates the one large heart valve between the upper and lower chambers into two separate valves.

 For a partial atrioventricular canal defect, the surgery also involves repair of the mitral valve so it will close tightly.
 If repair isn't possible, the valve may need to be replaced instead.